cmoestl/heliocats/README.md

 	  conda activate helio4

-Some codes at some point may need to use ffmpeg, which can be downloaded for Mac and Linux from this site: https://ffmpeg.org/download.html
+Some codes at one point may need to use ffmpeg, which can be downloaded for Mac and Linux from this site: https://ffmpeg.org/download.html

+or install from the command line

+on Mac
+	  brew install ffmpeg

+on Linux
+	  sudo apt install ffmpeg